kfritzsc/pluq/README.md

     python3 setup.py install
 ```

-If you would like to use `pluq` to run PACSY database queries you will need to have `MySQL` installed.
-If you have installed python2, you will need the package `MySQLdb`.
-If you have python3 installed you will need to install `mysqlclient`.
+If you would like to use `pluq` to run PACSY database queries you will need to have `MySQLdb` or `mysqlclient` installed.
+If you have installed Python 2.7+, you will need the package `MySQLdb`.
+If you have Python 3.5+ installed you will need to the package `mysqlclient`.

 ## References